All Episodes

 You bet.

-And I can't tell you when it was.
+And I can't tell you when it was, maybe last December, maybe in the fall.

 Yeah.

-He says, You mean your Christian faith, don't you?
+He says, you mean your Christian faith, don't you?

 Wait a minute now.

-Are you TV?
+Are you sure?

 Live TV, I watched it.

-That was that so that's a second instance of this?
+So that's the second instance of this?

 Yeah.